Become a UC Master Gardener

 Where are the training classes held?

-In 2016, training classes were held at the Silicon Valley Community Foundation, 1300 S. El Camino Real, San Mateo.
+The training classes will be held at the Silicon Valley Community Foundation, 1300 S. El Camino Real, San Mateo.
 Some class meetings may be held off-site (within San Mateo and San Francisco counties) when coursework includes topics such as composting and pruning.
-A detailed schedule of classes and locations will be available at orientation.
+A detailed schedule of classes and locations will be available at orientation..

 When are the classes held and how much time should I expect to spend on the training program?

-The training period is 16 consecutive weeks: an orientation meeting, 14 weeks of class time, and a graduation celebration.
-In 2018, the dates are January 10 - May 2.
+The training period is 16 weeks: an orientation meeting on September 4th, 14 weeks of class time, and a graduation celebration on January 17, 2020.
 The weekly classes are typically held Wednesdays from 9:30 AM to 4:00 PM.
-Trainees are paired with mentors to help guide them through training class and to introduce them to the UC Master Gardener Program of San Mateo and San Francisco Counties.
-The time commitment for training is estimated to be 10-15 hours per week, including class time.
+Trainees are paired with mentors to help guide them through the training class and to introduce them to the UC Master Gardener Program of San Mateo and San Francisco Counties.
+The time commitment for training is estimated to be 15-20 hours per week, including class time.

 What is the commitment to the UC Master Gardener Program?

-In the first year, UC Master Gardeners are required to complete 50 volunteer service hours, 24.5 of which are shifts on the UC Master Gardener Helpline: located in Half Moon Bay on Mondays and in Redwood City on Thursdays, during the hours of 9:00 AM – 4:00 PM.
+In the first year, UC Master Gardeners are required to complete 50 volunteer service hours, 24.5 of which are shifts on the UC Master Gardener Helpline: located in Half Moon Bay on Mondays, San Francisco on Wednesdays, and in Redwood City on Thursdays, during the hours of 9:00 AM – 4:00 PM.
+Our San Francisco Helpline operates on Wednesdays 10:30 AM-2:00 PM.
 In subsequent years, to remain a UC-Certified Master Gardener, 25 hours of UC Master Gardener Program of San Mateo and San Francisco Counties-sponsored volunteer service and 12 hours of continuing education are required.

 If you have additional questions, please contact us at: email@example.com